kszlak/POP_Selenium_Project_Baraboo/README.md

 * **Steps:**

-1. Open the Chrome browser
+1. Open the browser
 2. Go to the website http://www.baraboo.pl/
-3. Click "CHOOSE A LOCAL"
+3. Click "WYBIERZ LOKAL"
 4. Choose "KATOWICE MARIACKA"
-5. Click "RESERVATION"
+5. Click "REZERWACJA"
-6. Enter the name
+6. Add name
-7. Enter the name
+7. Add surname
-8. Enter the e-mail address
+8. Add the e-mail address
-9. Enter the phone
+9. Add the phone number
-10. Enter the number of people
+10. Add the number of people
-11. Enter the start time
+11. Add the start time
-12. Enter the ending time
+12. Add the ending time
 13. Select the current date
-14. Click RESERVE
+14. Click REZERWUJ

-Expected result: Displays the booking confirmation page with the "Confirm data and book" button visible.
+* **Expected result:** Displays the booking confirmation page with the "Potwierdź dane i rezerwuj" button.

 * **Final remarks:**
 Automation of the test case was successful.
-The case has not been deliberately finished by finalizing table reservations, so as not to generate artificial booking.
-After making a small change and ending the test with the booking, the case could be used as part of the regression tests - checking if one of the basic functions (table booking) is going correctly.
+The case hasn't been deliberately finished not to generate artificial booking.
+After making a small change and ending the test case with the full booking, the case could be used as part of the regression tests - checking if one of the basic functions (table booking) is going correctly.